f5devcentral/f5-big-iq-lab/docs/class3/module2/lab1.rst

    and turn on **Enhanced Analytics**.
 Click on Traffic Management F5 Service and Configuration, scroll down to the Analytics_Profile section and enable all options.

-.. note:: In order to turn on Enhanced Analytics on an AS3 Application Service deployed using an AS3 template,
+.. warning:: In order to turn on Enhanced Analytics on an AS3 Application Service deployed using an AS3 template,
           The Analytics_Profile AS3 class needs to be defined and properties exposed to the application owner.

 The Enhanced Analytics allows you to increase the application data visibility by collecting additional data for all, or specific, client IP addresses sending requests to the application.

 .. note:: Enhanced Analytics might be already turn on for security_site16_boston